jnnycn007/pc-nrfconnect-docs/getting_started.md

   the repo that contains the pages you are reading.
 - [`nrf-jlink-js`](https://github.com/NordicSemiconductor/nrf-jlink-js) - for checking
-  if the user has the version of SEGGER J-Link installed that is currently recommended for nRF Connect for Desktop; this component allows for downloading the recommended version.
+  if the user has the version of SEGGER J-Link installed that is currently recommended for nRF Connect for Desktop; this library allows for downloading the recommended version.

 ## Next steps